dateng2016/notes/voice_agent.md

 ## 9.23

-1. Online ordering parsing -> python project???
+1. Online ordering parsing -> which project?
 2. Vector store -> DB schema -> one store might have multiple vector stores -> one vector store might have multiple files
-3. Order website parsing -> should we store the files or save in the DB is fine?
+3. Order website parsing -> we will get a json -> should we store as files or save in the DB is fine?
 We might need to store menu files in the future anyways.
+And we need to upload things into the vector store.
+5. Do we have open ai usage in java project?
+6. Can I get a test server to test the selenium thing?

+### Less Urgent

-4. File upload in the future -> file storage?
+4. File upload  -> file storage?

-5. Receptionist call summary -> how to implement?
+6. Receptionist call summary -> how to implement?

 NOTES: So far the candidates ->